elijamesku/serverless-s3-router/README.md

 # Serverless S3 Router

 This project implements a serverless pipeline for securely ingesting client files, processing them into a structured S3 layout, archiving prior versions, and exposing them through a CloudFront distribution.
-It uses Terraform for infrastructure as code, AWS Lambda for file routing, and API Gateway for presigned URL generation.
+It uses Terraform for infrastructure as code, AWS Lambda for file routing, and API Gateway for presigned URL generation

 ## Architecture